Mamerto Figueroa: Political career

 FRAP Presidential Convention Organizing Committee.
 Salvador Allende Gossens can be seen in the middle of the image; to his left is Mamerto Figueroa Parot.

 In his youth, he was a leader of the Liberal Youth.
 One of his first political activities was in 1931, when he took part in the fifth assembly of the Liberal Party.
-During 1952, he was head of the propaganda department in the campaign of presidential candidate Carlos Ibáñez del Campo, who won the elections of that year; He was chosen for the position by Arturo Olavarría, who served as Chile's Minister of the Interior under the presidency of Pedro Aguirre Cerda.
+During 1952, he was head of the propaganda department in the campaign of presidential candidate Carlos Ibáñez del Campo, who won the elections of that year; He was chosen for the position by Arturo Olavarría Bravo, who served as Chile's Minister of the Interior under the presidency of Pedro Aguirre Cerda.
 He served as Intendant and Mayor of Santiago in 1953, holding those positions from February 20 to June 19, 1953, under the government of then-President Carlos Ibáñez.
 He resigned from that position after a violent outburst against then deputy Ernesto Araneda Rocha.

 Later that year, he was a pre-candidate for the parliamentary election of the 4th provincial grouping of Santiago, but lost this election to Luis Quintero, of the Socialist Party.
 In June 1954, he directed the Radio “Aurora de Chile”, successor to Radio “El Mercurio”.
 In 1957, he was a pre-candidate for the Popular Action Front, but the candidacy was finally ceded to Salvador Allende, who would become president of Chile 13 years later.
 He died in Recoleta, Santiago, on June 2, 1974, at the age of 73.